Nidhi3338/SQL/README.md

 	1. join
 	2. alies
-	3. if ( if movie_title like the% ,  'the movie', null ) as message // message is a new column , the ovie is true , and null is false
+	3. if ( if movie_title like the% ,  'the movie', null ) as message // message is a new column , (the movie is true , and null is false) - what to print in meassage
 	4. like
 	5. between
 	6. case